 Other apocrine writings speak of Mary, the Mother of Jesus Christ.
 Some of these works say of the Mother of God in a defamatory manner.
 Thus, in one of the writings of the heretic Celsus, fought by Origen (one of the greatest Christian writers) in work “against Celsus,” we speak of Virgo Maria as a concubine of a Romanian soldier, Panthea.

 This Roman soldier, after Celsus, would be Yaisuah’s illegitimate father, who reputed Mary, accusing her of infidelity.
 Of course, this legend is fought with clear arguments from Origen.

 Another apocrine in which Virgo Mary is mentioned is the work of “Pilate’s works,” where there is talk of the great Jews who went to Pilate with the judgment of Jesus, saying that this would be a bastard.
-Of course, even if this event at the trial of Jesus had been confirmed, the accusation of the Jews is nothing but a desperate attempt to find human guilt for the accused.
+Also, even if this event at the trial of Jesus had been confirmed, the accusation of the Jews is a desperate attempt to find human guilt for the accused.

 Where is the grave of the Mother of Christ?

 The tomb of the Mother of the Lord is in the Gletsimani Garden in Jerusalem and is not attested to testimonies of men who would have seen its rise in heaven, as it was in the case of our Lord Jesus Christ.
 About the Mother of God’s rising to heaven wrote St. Simeon Metafrath, referring to Juvenile, the bishop of Jerusalem (between 422-458, referred to as a Saint on 11 July), who says he would have heard this from an old tradition.